 Nothing that you share with our services will be passed to anyone outside of Off the Record without your permission.

 then information about you may have to be shared with someone else even without your permission.
 Even then, Off the Record will work to involve you in decisions about sharing information wherever possible and will keep you up-to-date with any actions we have taken.

-  Off the Record collects and keeps and uses information about me and myyou and your use of our services counselling/art therapy or young carers help or trips and activities for the purposes below:
+Off the Record collects, keeps and uses information about you and your use of our services (including counselling/art therapy or young carers help or trips and activities) for the purposes below: